 Three Passes Trek | Going Solo!

-Who wouldn’t want to travel to Everest Base Camp described by many travel magazines as one of the most beautiful places to visit before you die?
-I had started preparation to fulfill my yearlong dream of traveling to Everest Base Camp and utilize my Dashain holidays since a month back.
+Who wouldn’t want to travel to Everest Base Camp, described by many travel magazines as one of the most beautiful places to visit before you die?
+I started preparing to fulfill my yearlong dream of traveling to Everest Base Camp and utilizing my Dashain holidays a month back.

-To make the journey more adventurous, I decided to do the Three Passes Trek (Renjo La Pass – Chola Pass and Kongma La Pass).
+I decided to do the Three Passes Trek (Renjo La Pass – Chola Pass, and Kongma La Pass).

 Though I had bought the ticket to Lukla for October 8, flights could not be possible because of bad weather.
 I could fly to Lukla three days later only.

-My trek began after I landed at Lukla’s Tenzing-Hillary Airport (2840 meters), described by many as the most dangerous airstrip in the world.
+My trek began after I landed at Lukla’s Tenzing-Hillary Airport (2840 meters), described by many as the most dangerous airstrip.
 The walk progressed through the Dudh Koshi River, turning Mani wheels, overpass hanging bridges, and talking with partner trekkers and trekking staff.

-Thame is the village of well-renowned mountaineers.
-Mountaineering legends like Tenzing Norgay Sherpa, Apa Sherpa, and Ang Rita Sherpa were born in this village.
+Thame is a village of well-renowned mountaineers.
+Mountaineering legends like Tenzing Norgay Sherpa, Apa Sherpa, and Ang Rita Sherpa were born.
 I checked into famed mountaineer Apa Sherpa’s lodge for my lunch.
-I could see Apa’s summit photographs and certificates hung on the lodge’s wall.
+Apa’s summit photographs and certificates are hung on the lodge’s wall.
 After lunch, I continued my walk toward Lungden.

 I began the walk at 5 in the morning.
-It was a very difficult walk full of a steep climb and rocky trail.
-A trekking guide told me that the condition of the trail has worsened after the 2015 earthquakes.
+It was a challenging walk full of steep climbs and rocky trails.
+A trekking guide told me that the trail’s condition worsened after the 2015 earthquakes.
 Tired like a log, I was taking one step at a time.
 Finally, I reached the top.
 The view from the top made me forget my tiredness.
-I felt more energized and I spent about an hour at the top, clicking pictures of the mountains around me.
+I felt more energized, and I spent about an hour at the top, clicking pictures of the mountains around me.
 I keenly watched peaks like Everest, Lhotse, Makalu, and Cho Oyu and started my descent.